Historical 10 foot skiffs

 Historical 10 Foot Skiffs are sailing skiffs raced by members of the Australian Historical Sailing Skiff Association at Drummoyne Sailing Club on the Parramatta River in Sydney and at the Brisbane 18 Footers Sailing Club on the Brisbane River in Bulimba, Brisbane.
 Racing is held under the auspices of the AHSSA.
 The 10 footers are beautiful boats with a strong sense of camaraderie among the crews, who are reliving the sailing events of the past.

 Crew

 The 10 foot skiff is crewed by crews of 3 who attempt to keep these craft under control below large amounts of sail area.
 The only exception to this is the skiff Commonwealth II which requires between 4 and 5 crew depending on rig selected.

 Racing

-In Sydney, these boats race once a month on a Sunday with a start at 13.30.
-The race generally lasts just over 2 hours and often draws a crowd of onlookers walking through the rigging area admiring these beautiful wooden craft.
-The size of the sail area, carried in 3 rigs also often draws comment.
-While they can be very twitchy boats to sail, they provide a modern view of sailing from a time long gone.
+In Sydney, these boats race once a month on a Sunday, starting at 13.30.
+The races typically last just over two hours and attracks spectators to the rigging area to view the wooden vessels.
+The large size of the sail area, assembled across three rigs, is frequently noted by observers.
+Although these boats require precise handling, they provide insight into historical sailing methods.